 How do you know when to introduce toys to your baby?
 What age does your child start to benefit from musical toys and when should you introduce books to a baby?
 These are some of the questions I found myself asking (Googling) over the last 12 months.

 I’ve just packed away some of Jaxon’s younger toys to make room for more advanced ones.
-It got me thinking about developmental milestones concerning playtime.
+It got me thinking about developmental milestones and playtime.
 And so, I wanted to share with you some of the fabulous toys that Jaxon has loved through his first year.

 Toys for The Newborn Stage?